BLOG |

 This allows you to retain talent after closing down and keep your Thailand operations running without legal or administrative risks.

-EOR is often the only viable way to keep employees without a Thai legal entity—especially if your business requires local expertise or ongoing service delivery.
+Professional employment services are often the only viable way to keep employees without a Thai legal entity—especially if your business requires local expertise or ongoing service delivery.

-Best Practices for a Smooth Transition
+Best Practices for Smooth Transition

 To successfully close your Thai entity while protecting your workforce, consider the following: